Holiday scams and fraud

 Emergency

 Is a supposed loved one reaching out to you because they need money now and you're the only one they trust to keep it a secret?
-Resist the urge to act immediately and verify the person's identity by asking them questions a stranger wouldn't know.
+Resist the urge to act immediately and make sure it's actually them first by calling them from your contact list.

 Gift cards